ericbutz/developer-portal/app/resources/business-verified-customer/handling-beneficial-owner-certification.md

 ?>
 ```

+## Handling `uncertified` status

+Any change made to a beneficial owner will result in a change in the certification status.
+Let's walk through an example to better illustrate this.
+Step 1 - Create your Business Verified Customer
+Step 2 - `certify` beneficial ownership for the created Customer
+Step 3 - Add a beneficial owner

+Certification only indicates that the information is deemed as correct to the best of the ability of the Customer.
+By adding a new beneficial owner, they need to `certify` a beneficial owner again to confirm that the new change is true to the best of the Customer's understanding.

+### Other `uncertified` status changes

+Instances that you will see your `certified` business verified Customer change to `uncertified` are as follows

+* Adding a beneficial owner
+* Removing a beneficial owner
+* Updating a beneficial owner in `incomplete` status
+* Uploading a document to a beneficial owner

+For this reason, we recommend only allowing your Customer to `certify` beneficial ownership at the very end of onboarding.
+If the business, controller, and all beneficial owners have been systematically added and verified, there is no

 ## Handling `recertify` status

-If you are adding or changing beneficial owners tied to a business verified Customer account, the certification status changes to `recertify`.
+If you are adding, removing, or changing information of beneficial owners tied to a business verified Customer account, the certification status will change to `recertify`.

-To update, you will need to remove your beneficial owner and re-add each beneficial owner, including  the necessary identity verification information.

 When changing beneficial owners, your certification status will change from `certified` to `recertify`.
 When in `recertify` status, you will have up to thirty days to update and verify your beneficial owners’ information and update your status to `certified`.
 If you are unable to update your status within this time, the business verified Customer will have its `certification_status` changed to `uncertified`, leaving the Customer unable to transact.

+As an example, your

+To update, you will need to remove your beneficial owner and re-add each beneficial owner, including  the necessary identity verification information.

 * * *